mihail911/mihail911.github.io/src/pages/articles/2020-24-05---College-AI-Curriculum/index.md

 ## Year 4: Real-World Experience Is Essential 🌄

 The name of the game your fourth year should be all about practice, practice, practice!
 By the time you've gone through your first three years, you will have developed a solid understanding of low-level computer science and software engineering principles as well as the theory behind artificial intelligence concepts and their applications.
 At this point, you want to spend the time to get your hands dirty.

 Find a problem space you are interested in, get an existing dataset (or develop your own), and start building models.
 Learn the nuances of data manipulation, hypothesis testing, and error analysis.
 Learn how to troubleshoot models.

 Becoming an effective artificial intelligence specialist requires putting all the principles you have learned into practice.
 Here are a few options for how to get as much practice as you can:

 - **Take project classes**: Some universities offer courses where you spend the entire duration of the course rigorously tackling a single project in a problem space.
 These classes are nice because you have the time to really dive deep into all the complexities of the project.
 An example of a course like this that comes to mind is [CS 341](http://web.stanford.edu/class/cs341/).
 - **Get involved with research**: Doing research is a phenomenal way to get hands-on experience with all the intricacies of artificial intelligence work.
 Offer to help a graduate student with a project of theirs you are interested in, or ask a faculty mentor to sponsor your own project!
 By doing this you will gain great exposure to what the day-to-day looks like when working on artificial intelligence projects.
 - **Do an industry internship**: If your schedule permits it, consider taking some time off from school to do an internship at an artificial intelligence-oriented company.
 Many companies offer 3-6 month long internships where you are exposed to real-world applications of the principles you've learned.
 If you are planning on going into industry right after school, there is no better way to experience the work of a data scientist or machine learning engineer.

 And with that, you have completed a thorough 4-year curriculum designed to prepare you for success in a machine learning or data science career!
 It's worth mentioning that going through all the above courses is not strictly necessary.

 An alternate route is to go through the above list and take courses to fill in your own conceptual/skill gaps.
 While there's a lot to learn, it's an exciting time to be involved with artificial intelligence with countless opportunities and promising problem spaces.
 Good luck!

+*Thanks to Vladimir who graciously translated this post to [Russian](https://howtorecover.me/polnyy-plan-kursa-bakalavriata-po-iskusstvennomu-intellektu).*